 Science with Sam

 Samantha Gouldson is a freelance writer, and I’d always enjoyed reading her work.
 One day she tweeted about a science development that was in the news, and I asked why it was so important.
 Sam explained within a few tweets, in a way that even (science-dunce) I could understand!
 I asked her to write for Jump!
 Mag and we published her first book, which explains the vocabulary of science, and how it differs from everyday usage.
+You can now download the eBook directly on our website.

 The second book in the #12Women Series was written by Sam, and the next book on 12 Women of Medicine is in the works.